KANSAS BAIL AGENTS ASSOCIATION BYLAWS (PDF)

 G. Legal, Parliamentary, and Bylaws, Professional Standards, Ethics and Grievance

-Appointments to Standing Committees are for the duration of the year in which they are made or until such time as the committee is dissolved by the Board of Directors.
-The President shall be an ex officio member of all committees except the Nominating Committee.
+until such time as the committee is dissolved by the Board of Directors.
+The President shall be an ex officio

 Section 2.
 Legal, Parliamentary, and Bylaws Committee shall review these Bylaws semi-annually.